European rights court faults France for prison overcrowding

 Conditions in French prisons have long been an embarrassment for the state, with President Emmanuel Macron himself once describing them as "disgraceful".

-An official report on conditions at the Fresnes prison in 2016 found it to be infested with rats, and prisoners sleeping three to a 10-square-metre cell.
+An official report on conditions at the Fresnes prison in 2016 found it to be infested with rats, with prisoners sleeping three to a 10-square-metre cell.

 It also criticised a shortage of personnel, a widespread problem that was a major complaint by guards during two weeks of nationwide strikes in January 2018.